Florida's International Trade Highlights

 - Florida's trade with Colombia reached $10.6 billion in 2012, a growth of 226% since 2000.
 Colombia has ranked as Florida's second-largest two-way trade partner since 2009.

 - Free Trade Agreements have proven to be one of the best ways to open up foreign markets to U.S. trade.

 - The U.S. has implemented trade agreements with several of Florida's key trading partners.

 - Prior to the global economic downturn, these agreements were beginning to show positive results in the state's two-way trade and continue to offer promising examples of what free-trade agreements can mean to Florida.

-- More than $5.3 billion of the $6.5 billion total was trade with Mexico.
+- More than $5 billion of the $6.2 billion in total was trade with Mexico.

 - The vast majority of U.S. trade among NAFTA partners moves by land.

 - As shippers seek to avoid the congestion and delays of overland truck movements waterborne trade between Mexico and Florida's Gulf ports is increasing.

 - The U.S. signed the DR-CAFTA Agreement with Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and the Dominican Republic in 2005; but the effects of its implementation have been slow, not only because of the complexities of the agreement, but also because of the effects on the region's apparel trade by the elimination of World Trade Organization quotas.